On divisorial (i) classes: Irreducibility Criterium of divisorial classes.

-\begin{example} Lemma~\ref{lem:base locus lemma} holds only for $(-1)$ classes.
+\begin{example} Lemma~\ref{lem:base locus lemma} requires a divisorial $(-1)$ class.
 Notice that for $n=2$, the multiplicity of containment of a curve in the base locus of a divisor $D\in \Pic(X_{3,9})$ is given by intersection pairing only for $-1$ curves.
 Indeed, for any positive integer $m$ let us consider the divisor

-Take $E:=3H-E_1-\ldots-E_9$ the unique cubic curve passing through nine points. $E$ is an elliptic curve (therefore not a $-1$ curve) and notice By Ciliberto-Miranda \cite{cm2} the Gimigliano-Harbourne-Hirschowitz conjecture \eqref{conj:GHH} holds when the number of points $s$ is a perfect square and when all multiplicities are equal.
+Take $E:=3H-E_1-\ldots-E_9$ the unique cubic curve passing through nine points. $E$ is an elliptic curve (therefore not a $(-1)$ curve) and notice

+By Ciliberto-Miranda \cite{cm2} the Gimigliano-Harbourne-Hirschowitz conjecture \eqref{conj:GHH} holds when the number of points $s$ is a perfect square and when all multiplicities are equal.
 Therefore

-This implies that projectively $|D|$ contains just one element, and since $mE$ is an element of form \ref{eq} we conclude
+This implies that projectively $|D|$ contains just one element, and since $mE$ is an element of form \eqref{eq:multiple} we conclude

 We conclude that even though $k_E=0$, the elliptic curve $E$ is contained in the base locus of $D$ precisely $m$ times.

 \end{example}

 We now proceed with the proof of Theorem~\ref{thm:do2}.